 Does Binder Jetting 3D Printer Require Supports?

-Binder jetting is built within a stable and full machine volume powder mass, so no separate support structures are required for this printing type, reducing the post-work required for print jobs.
+Binder jetting is built within a stable and complete machine volume powder mass, so no separate support structures are required for this printing type, reducing the post-work required for print jobs.

 Summary